tgsilva0k/tgdraugr/README.md

 ### Hi there 👋, Tiago here

-I am a minimalist software craftsman/engineer, who enjoys solving problems through code.
+I am a minimalist software craftsman & engineer, who enjoys solving problems through code.
 Passionated about coding, refactoring, evolutionary design, efficiency and ~0 bugs 🐱‍💻 On my way to contribute to a better software industry and a better world, through studying, experimenting, sharing and mentoring.

 - 🎸 I'm a guitar player
 - 🎼 Im into heavy metal, rock, blues, jazz, classical